Running the BVS

 The Hello World BVS requires a few components from your system.
 This guide assumes you are using a common Linux distribution with systemd as the init system.
 If you're using a different setup, we assume you already possess the necessary knowledge to configure your environment appropriately.

-• Golang compiler
+Golang compiler

 Installing dependencies on Linux

-For and other -based system run:
+For Ubuntu and other Debian-based system run:

 sudo apt-get install redis golang-go

-For based systems, run:
+For Arch based systems, run:

 sudo pacman -S redis go

-For and other based systems:
+For Fedora and other RHEL based systems:

 sudo dnf install golang redis